genomicsclass/leanpub/manuscript/collinearity.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/collinearity.Rmd).

 The _rank_ of a matrix columns is the number of columns that are independent of all the others.
 If the rank is smaller than the number of columns, then the LSE are not unique.
-In R we can obtain the rank of matrix with the function `qr`, which we will describe in more detail in a following section.
+In R. we can obtain the rank of matrix with the function `qr`, which we will describe in more detail in a following section.

 ```r